JessKaria/project-4/README.md

 ```
 ## Messages Model 💬

-The messaging model is the final piece in this three way puzzle and one that is super easy to understand, it contains the inputs of the message and houses the FK of a user and the conversation that the user has sent that particular message in.
-Now, if you wanted to retrieve private messages between yourself and a user you can just just look up the conversation ID in this table, there will only ever be two users in one conversation.
+The messaging model is the final piece in this three-way puzzle and one that is super easy to understand, it contains the inputs of the message and houses the FK of a user and the conversation that the user has sent that particular message in.
+Now, if you want to retrieve private messages between yourself and a user you can look up the conversation ID in this table, there will only ever be two users in one conversation.

 ```
 class Message(db.Model, BaseModel):